 As a result, housing developments that would have increased the supply were either quashed or held up.

 A judicial review can quash a planning application due to one minor technical issue.
 If that happens, the developer must restart the entire planning application all over again.

 For example, in January 2021, a judicial review quashed planning permission for 611 apartments in Dublin 4 because of a procedural issue.

 To avoid situations like this, developers are forced to hire lawyers who will vet their planning applications for judicial review ahead of time.
 This, in turn, increases the developer’s legal costs.

 The increase in judicial reviews has also resulted in increased legal costs for An Bord Pleanála.
 In 2020, these costs doubled to €4.1 million.

 We do not have an endless supply of money, expertise and construction workers.

 Another issue is that building houses requires finite resources.
 In other words, we do not have a limitless supply of money and construction workers.

 The government does not have a bottomless pit of money, especially since COVID hit.

 Furthermore, building costs are relatively high at the moment.
-This is due to new regulations that have come in over the past decade or so.
+This is due to rising material costs and new regulations that have come in over the past decade or so.